21 hot glue gun crafts+ glue gun tips & hacks you should know

 tools and supplies for hot glue gun crafts:

-• Glue gun – we have a Boch Hot Melt Glue Gun, the narrow precision tip allows detailed work.
+- Glue gun – we have a Boch Hot Melt Glue Gun, the narrow precision tip allows detailed work.
 It’s a professional hot glue gun that is perfect for various craft projects and also fixing broken stuff around the house.

-• Finger protect – these finger guards are essential for every crafter.
+- Finger protect – these finger guards are essential for every crafter.
 They will protect your fingers from burning, gluing, and ironing.

-• Glue gun pad – it’s a heat resistant mat with a non-stick surface.
+- Glue gun pad – it’s a heat resistant mat with a non-stick surface.
 Protects the working surface from damages, and you can easily peel off your design or glue drips.

-• Glue gun stand or holder – if your glue gun doesn’t come with a stand you should buy or make a homemade stand
+- Glue gun stand or holder – if your glue gun doesn’t come with a stand you should buy or make a homemade stand

-• pliers – to hold pieces while gluing or pinching together gluable parts,
+- pliers – to hold pieces while gluing or pinching together gluable parts,

-• popsicle sticks – push down the layer you want to glue to the bottom.
+- popsicle sticks – push down the layer you want to glue to the bottom.

 Hot glue gun craft ideas:

-Easy crafts with a hot glue gun
+- Stencil with a hot glue gun by Lil Blue Boo,

 Also, check out this cool DIY coaster made with a hot glue gun.